zkkv/Talio/docs/agendas/agenda_week8.md

 * 16:23 - 16:30

 	__Questions__
+	Oral examination : it's examined on things that you don't know , code that you haven't written.
+  * You should know you code base for example : " it's in class X in method Y "
+  * The product pitch is not supposed to be like an ad , it should be formal.
+  * Make sure the video is at most 10 minutes! (you can fail otherwise)
+  *
       * Time for any additional questions

 * 16:30 - 16:30